-A Snippet can be defined as a small piece of information or details obtained from your website.
-This is the first thing that attracts the user’s attention to the SERPs.
+A snippet can be defined as a small piece of information or details obtained from your website.
+This is the first thing that attracts the user’s attention to the SERPs (Search Engine Results Pages).

 Rich Snippets mainly includes a brief description of the webpage and its content, the price, and availability of products, reviews and ratings, and other such information.